stilldavid/userland-book/literary_environment/index.md

 from the early days, a lot of them reminisce about the invention of pipes and all of the new stuff it immediately made possible.

-Pipes let you control a thing called "standard IO".
+Pipes help you control a thing called "standard IO".
 In the world of the command line, programs take **i**nput and produce **o**utput.
 A pipe is a way to hook the output from one program to the input of another.